plpxsk/dotfiles/README.md

 See helpers in `.emacs` that set up and load python shell interpreter.

+Notes

+  * try opening remote file, then C-c C-z via elpy. should work. possibly restart python process
+  * if SSH manually to remote, it may not work.
+Need to change mode of shell buffer, but not sure how. perhaps try `comint-mode` or similar

 ## Tramp

 Working with tramp with remote files could be very slow due to the backups on